etrain/costit/README.md

 For example:

-	costit.sh r3.4xlarge 7 100 24
+	costit.sh --slave_type=r3.4xlarge --num_slaves=100 --days=1

-Will compute the total dollars spent running a cluster of 100 r3.4xlarge nodes for 24 hours based on the last 7 days of pricing. ($1266.24 at time of writing)
+Will compute the total dollars spent running a cluster of 100 r3.4xlarge nodes for 1 day based on the last 7 days of pricing. ($2026.82 at time of writing)

 ## Requirements
 You will need to have the `aws` [command line tools](https://aws.amazon.com/cli/) installed.